gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

         ![open launch json file](resources/vs-code-open-launch-json.png)

     2. Click the **Settings** button which will open the **launch.json** file.
-    3. The **launch.json** file defines how the the Flask app will be started, and what [Flask Command Line](https://flask.palletsprojects.com/en/1.0.x/cli/) parameters will passed on start up.
+    3. The **launch.json** file defines how the Flask app will be started, and what [Flask Command Line](https://flask.palletsprojects.com/en/1.0.x/cli/) parameters will be passed on at startup.

         There are two environment variables used in the launch.json file.
 These are **LAB_HOST** (which is the IP Address of the Raspberry Pi), and **LAB_PORT** (a random TCP/IP Port number between 5000 and 8000).
 These environment variables are set by the .bashrc script which runs when you connect to the Raspberry Pi with Visual Studio Remote SSH.